 Effective April 1, 2016, all resident Indiana Inheritance Tax Returns (Form IH-6) for individuals who died prior to January 1, 2013 must be filed with the Indiana Department of Revenue, rather than the county courts.

-For more information regarding the repeal of inheritance tax view the letter the Indiana Department of Revenue issued here, inheritance.pdf.
-You can visit the DOR's Inheritance Tax webpage, contact via email, or call 317-232-2154, Monday through Friday, 8:00 AM – 4:30 PM, Eastern Time.
+For more information regarding the repeal of inheritance tax, view the letter the Indiana Department of Revenue issued here: inheritance.pdf.
+You can also visit the DOR's Inheritance Tax webpage, contact via email, or call 317-232-2154, Monday through Friday, 8:00 AM – 4:30 PM, Eastern Time.

 Effective April 1, 2016, all resident Indiana Inheritance Tax Returns (Form IH-6) for individuals who died prior to January 1, 2013 must be filed with the Indiana Department of Revenue, rather than the county courts.

-For more information regarding the repeal of inheritance tax view the letter the Indiana Department of Revenue issued here, inheritance.pdf.
-You can visit the DOR's Inheritance Tax webpage, contact via email, or call 317-232-2154, Monday through Friday, 8:00 AM – 4:30 PM, Eastern Time.
+For more information regarding the repeal of inheritance tax, view the letter the Indiana Department of Revenue issued here: inheritance.pdf.
+You can also visit the DOR's Inheritance Tax webpage, contact via email, or call 317-232-2154, Monday through Friday, 8:00 AM – 4:30 PM, Eastern Time.

 50 IAC 3.3-2-2